You Stole the Sun from My Heart

-"You Stole the Sun from My Heart" is a song by Welsh rock band Manic Street Preachers, released on 8 March 1999 as the third single from their fifth studio album, This Is My Truth Tell Me Yours (1998).
+"You Stole the Sun from My Heart" is a song by Welsh rock band Manic Street Preachers who were formed in the year 1986, released this song on 8 March 1999 as the third single from their fifth studio album, This Is My Truth Tell Me Yours (1998).
 All three members of the band—James Dean Bradfield, Sean Moore and Nicky Wire—share the writing credits.
 The song reached number five on the UK Singles Chart.

 Background and content

 Wire has described the music as a mix of New Order and Nirvana: "something you might be able to go along with if you really do the audio equivalent of squinting – and explained that the drum loop (yes, more drum machines) was sampled by Moore from the sound of a pinball machine, of all things".
 In allusion to the sound of "You Stole the Sun from My Heart", Marc Burrows of Drowned In Sound proclaimed it "the most straightforward rocker here" and "catchy to the point of irritating".

 The lyric concerns Nicky Wire's dislike of touring.
 He has said that, much as he enjoys being on stage, he hates the routine of travelling: soundchecks, hotels, and the homesickness it causes.
 The lyric "but there's no, no real truce with my fury" is a reference to a poetry book by R. S. Thomas entitled No Truce with the Furies.
 The song title is namechecked in a later Manic Street Preachers single, "Your Love Alone Is Not Enough".
 It was included on the 2002 compilation Forever Delayed.